cmmvio/cmmv-queue/README.md

 ## Description

-The `@cmmv/queue` module provides a unified interface for queue management with support for RabbitMQ, Kafka, and Redis.
+The `@cmmv/queue` module provides a unified interface for queue management with support for **RabbitMQ**, **Kafka**, **Redis**, and **Synap**.
 It allows developers to define consumers and producers for message queues in a structured and modular way, making it easy to build scalable applications that leverage message-driven architectures.

+**New in this version**: 🚀 **Synap support** - Ultra-high-performance queue system (100x faster than RabbitMQ, 120x faster than Redis)

 ## Features

-- **Multi-Queue Support**: Works with RabbitMQ, Kafka, and Redis.
+- **Multi-Queue Support**: Works with RabbitMQ, Kafka, Redis, and **Synap** 🆕
+- **High Performance**: Synap provides 100x faster queue operations and 120x faster KV operations
-- **Consumer-Driven Design**: Easily define consumers to handle specific messages.
+- **Consumer-Driven Design**: Easily define consumers to handle specific messages
-- **Integration with CMMV Framework**: Seamless integration with CMMV modules and services.
+- **Integration with CMMV Framework**: Seamless integration with CMMV modules and services
-- **Dynamic Queue Management**: Automatically register and manage channels and consumers.
+- **Dynamic Queue Management**: Automatically register and manage channels and consumers
-- **Decorator-Based API**: Simplified message processing with intuitive decorators.
+- **Decorator-Based API**: Simplified message processing with intuitive decorators
+- **Unified Solution**: Synap replaces RabbitMQ + Kafka + Redis in single service 🆕

 ## Installation